Swiss History at a Glance

 1782 – Revolution in Geneva seeks to extend the franchise to all male residents; it fails.

-1798 – French forces under Napoleon occupy Vaud, Freiburg, and Solothurn.
+1798 French forces occupy Vaud, Freiburg, and Solothurn.
 Bern falls on March 5th, thus ending the Old Swiss Confederacy.
 The Helvetic Republic is proclaimed by Peter Ochs and his Deputies at Aarau on April 12th.

 Further Reading